makerdao/auction-keeper/tests/TESTING.md

 # auction-keeper manual testing

 The collection of python and shell scripts herein may be used to test `auction-keeper`, `pymaker`'s auction facilities, and relevant smart contracts in `dss`.
+Artifacts herein assume manual testing will be performed on Kovan.

 ## Dependencies